02 January, 2017

 The bike's design and its infamous shaft drive would continue to have a massive influence of future bikes, including decades of Bimmer bikes.
 Today, the R32 is well renowned for being an important part of motorcycle history and is well sought-after by collectors and historians alike.
 Given the motorcycles production at a time which was generally difficult for manufacturers, after the First World War, the R32 successfully created a new market for BMW and incorporated a number of features which would become synonymous with the company for years to come.

-The BMW R32 is a treasured artifact from motorcycling history and is definitely something to keep an eye out for at events and with collectors.
+The BMW R32 is a treasured artefact from motorcycling history and is definitely something to keep an eye out for at events and with collectors.
 Tweet us at @Footman_James to join our discussion on this iconic vehicle.